 Running REST API using an API Token

 Try out the API token by running the REST API on a curl command, like the following.

-After running the command, the information of the records in the App should be displayed (Subdomains using Basic Authentication will need to configure additional settings).
+After running the command, the information of the records in the App should be displayed.

 Each App in the Kintone environment can generate API Tokens.
 By using API tokens, it is possible to run REST API securely without needing to use any user credentials.